In a Nutshell:

 Still, if you’re looking for a model that will blend seamlessly into your living room’s existing décor scheme, this one probably isn’t the chair you’re looking for.
 However, it is available in a modest selection of colors (black and grey, brown and beige, cream and taupe, and black and brown), so you can at least do some color matching.

-As massage chairs go, it’s not a huge piece of furniture – measuring 29.5” W x 57.1” L x 44.1” H and weighing in at 203 pounds.
+As massage chairs go, this one is not a huge piece of furniture—it measures 29.5” W x 57.1” L x 44.1” H and weighs 203 pounds.
 Note that at the time we wrote this review, the Amazon sales page incorrectly listed the weight of this chair as 190 pounds.
-This information is incorrect.

-In addition to that, the Osaki OS-Champ is designed with space-saving technology, which helps make it easier to find a permanent home for the chair – even if space is somewhat limited at your house.
+In addition, the Osaki OS-Champ is designed with space-saving technology, which makes it easier to find a permanent home for the chair—even if space is somewhat limited at your house.

 Here’s the thing about that, though.
 Many of Osaki’s other models feature space-saving technology.
 And we know they’re good at it because most of their chairs only require 4” or so of clearance between the back of the chair and whatever wall you place it near.

 That’s not the case with this model.
-It requires 9” of clearance even with the space-saving design, so it’s just not implemented as well here as the company has done with other models.
-By itself, that’s certainly not a dealbreaker, but it is the first weak point in the armor of the design.
+Even with the space-saving design, it requires 9” of clearance, so it’s just not implemented as well here as the company has done with other models.
+By itself, that’s certainly not a dealbreaker, but it is the first weak point in the design’s armor.

 Osaki Champ Massage Chair with light grey faux leather upholstery and its dimensions when sitting upright and when reclined

-Another point of weakness is the fact that because this chair has a relatively small footprint and is relatively lightweight compared to many other chairs on the market, it’s not capable of supporting a lot of user weight.
+Another point of weakness is that because this chair has a relatively small footprint and is relatively lightweight compared to many other chairs on the market, it’s incapable of supporting a lot of user weight.

-While there’s no formal industry standard, if you were to take the average of the weight that massage chairs support across the industry, you’d get something around or perhaps slightly higher than 300 pounds.
+While there’s no formal industry standard, if you take the average weight that massage chairs support across the industry, you’d get something around or perhaps slightly higher than 300 pounds.
 This one doesn’t quite meet that bar.

 That’s fine if you’ve got a light to average build.
 But if you’re a bigger, taller, or heavier user, then the modest supported weight limit is almost certain to make this chair a nonstarter.